brunocuevas/a3md/README.md

     Journal of Chemical Information and Modeling Article ASAP
     DOI: 10.1021/acs.jcim.1c00227

+## Installing

+The package can be built in place using setuptools.

+    python -m build
+    pip install dist/a3mdnet-0.0.1-py3-none-any.whl

 ## Contact

 Please, don't hesistate to contact us for any feedback: cuevaszuviri [at] wisc.edu